viklund/courses/annotation/2016/practical_session/ExerciseGeneBuilding.md

   - raw/

-course\_data/blastdb/

-course\_data/scripts/
+course\_material/data/blastdb/

+course\_material/scripts/

+course\_material/git/

+course\_material/lib/

-The folder scripts contains perl scripts that we will use to format some data (referred to as **$SCRIPT_PATH**).
+The folder scripts and git contains scripts that we will use to analyse or format data. the folder lib contains perl library required by perl script.
 The Blastdb folder will be used for the functional annotation exercise tomorrow.

 ## Loading Maker

 Maker strings together a range of different tools into a complex pipeline (e.g. blast, exonerate, repeatmasker, augustus...).
 On Uppmax, loading all these tools and Maker into your global PATH is done simply by typing: